 I noticed it was much easier for teachers and coaches to improve their skills when they were building off an established system.
 It was easier to attract and motivate students within a system.
 It was beautiful to watch clubs, teams, and classes flourish when they had a pedagogically-sound structure at their core.

-Without a system, it’s a lot harder to be effective as a WCS teacher.
+It’s a lot harder to be effective as a WCS teacher:

 - WCS teachers often tell us they “feel like they’re “flying blind”, and are nervous that students can smell their lack of focus.